 The passage of time.
 This had helped me many times before.

-Hearing his voice inside my head, I realized that even with the passage of time, though the mind may sway, falter, change, fatigue – there were some things, some beautiful things, that it just couldn’t let go.
-Things it would hold dearly, within its deepest folds, to call upon in a time of need.
+Hearing his voice inside my head, I realized that even with the passage of time, though the mind might sway, falter, change, fatigue – there were some things, some beautiful things, that it just couldn’t let go.
+Things it would hold dearly, within its deepest folds.

 I hoped that my father still had a few of these memories hidden, tucked away, protected.